hunterhug/marmot/README.md

 ## 2. How To Use

-Just like Python's library `requests`, you can get it by:
+You can get it by:

 ```
 go get -v github.com/hunterhug/GoSpider